Women Veterans Health Care

 - Individual, couples, or family therapy

-- Group therapy for needs like anger or stress management, or for Veterans with shared experiences, such as serving in certain combat zones or experienced similar kinds of traumas
+- Group therapy for needs like anger or stress management, or for Veterans with shared experiences, such as serving in certain combat zones or experiencing similar kinds of traumas.

 - Residential (live-in) programs or inpatient care programs are available if you have severe PTSD symptoms that get in the way of normal daily activities.